vijayviswas/LIExplorer/README.md

 **LIExplorer is going to shut down as Linkedin annouced all developers need to migrate their apps to our newest APIs and OAuth 2.0 by March 1, 2019.
 I have uploaded the source code, free to troubleshoot or modify it.
-Loop me in for any modification to this library**
+Loop me in for any modification to this library

+To test the libraray, you have to run TestApp target from source project **